PiresMA/epidemic_like_models/README.md

 (in progress) a list of applications of epidemic-like models

 Overview and review
+* Sooknanan, Joanna, and Donna MG Comissiong.
+"When behaviour turns contagious: the use of deterministic epidemiological models in modeling social contagion phenomena."
+International Journal of Dynamics and Control(2016): 1-5.
 * Rodrigues, Helena Sofia.
 "Application of SIR epidemiological model: new trends." arXiv preprint arXiv:1611.02565 (2016).
 * Pastor-Satorras, Romualdo, et al. "Epidemic processes in complex networks."
 Reviews of modern physics 87.3 (2015): 925.